 2. Bed

 The bed shouldn't just be made — it should be made and styled.
 Two pillows side by side, duvet folded in thirds, decorative pillow placed on top.
-An extra 30 seconds of attention here adds 0.2 stars to the average rating.
+An extra 30 seconds of attention here noticeably improves ratings.

 3. Smell